mobius-network/mobius-client-ruby/README.md

 * User signs received transaction with own private key and sends it back to application along with public key.
 * Application ensures that both signatures are valid, time bounds cover current time and grants user access.

-Challenge is the transaction because only transactions might be signed by Ledger device.
+Challenge itself is the transaction because only transactions might be signed by Ledger device.

 ```
 cd examples/auth && bundle && ruby auth.rb